Statistical learnability of smooth boundaries via pairwise binary classification with deep ReLU networks: Introduction

-Statistical learnability of smooth boundaries using deep neural networks in the conventional supervised learning setting has recently been studied in~\citep{kim2021fast,meyer2023optimal,caragea2023neural,imaizumi2019deep,imaizumi2022advantage}.
-Here, in the conventional supervised learning setting, a dataset is commonly defined as pairs of independently and identically distributed (i.i.d.) random variables on a probability space $(\Omega,\Sigma,Q)$, which are drawn from the joint distribution of a $\mathcal{X}$-valued covariate $X$ and a label $Z$, namely
+Given a partition $\{\mathcal{K}_{i}\}_{i=1}^{d_{1}}$ for which every subset is characterized with Dudley's boundary class~\citep{dudley1974metric} in some sense, nonparametric estimation or learning of the indicator functions $\mathds{1}_{\mathcal{K}_{1}},\cdots,\mathds{1}_{\mathcal{K}_{d_{1}}}$ is extensively studied in many topics such as set estimation~\citep{mammen1995asymptotical}, discriminant analysis~\citep{mammen1999smooth}, classification~\citep{tsybakov2004optimal,tarigan2008moment,kim2021fast,meyer2023optimal,caragea2023neural}, and regression~\citep{imaizumi2019deep,imaizumi2022advantage}, under the conventional supervised learning setting.
+Here, the conventional supervised learning refers to the setting where a dataset is commonly defined as pairs of independently and identically distributed (i.i.d.) random variables on a probability space $(\Omega,\Sigma,Q)$, which are drawn from the joint distribution of a $\mathcal{X}$-valued covariate $X$ and a label $Z$, namely

-\citet{kim2021fast} investigate deep ReLU networks in terms of the convergence rates in classification problems.
-The convergence rate in a binary classification problem, which has a decision boundary represented by some functions in a ball of H\"{o}lder space, is studied in~\citep{kim2021fast,meyer2023optimal}. \citet{caragea2023neural} study binary classification in a setting where the decision boundary is defined with Barron functions introduced by~\citet{barron1993universal}. \citet{imaizumi2019deep,imaizumi2022advantage} show the convergence rates of deep neural networks in nonparametric regression, where they consider to estimate regression functions characterized by smooth boundaries defined with H\"{o}lder continuous functions.